Skip to content

 multipart/form-dataMultipartFormDataContent (supports binary file uploads)

-If a request body declares multiple supported media types, JSON is preferred when available.
+If a request body declares multiple supported media types, JSON is used when available.

 Compile-time-only policy for form / multipart

-For application/x-www-form-urlencoded and multipart/form-data request bodies, all code must be emittable entirely at compile time.
-If this is not possible, generation fails with OAW004.
+For application/x-www-form-urlencoded and multipart/form-data request bodies, all required code must be generated entirely at compile time.
+If that is not possible, generation fails with OAW004.

 Supported form and multipart request bodies require: